upaternostro/ansible-role-tomcat-multi/README.md

 ## Licensing

-The lactransformer application and documantations are licensed under the terms of the MIT / BSD, you will find a copy of this license in the [LICENSE](LICENSE) file included in the source package.
+The Tomcat Multi Ansible Role  application and documantations are licensed under the terms of the MIT / BSD, you will find a copy of this license in the [LICENSE](LICENSE) file included in the source package.